 Dismiss the pop-up message by clicking OK.
 It will now display the main Google Calendar Options dialogue:

 As you can see, the calendar list is indeed empty.
-Now press the Authenticate button (highlighted on the above screenshot).
-The authentication process might not work correctly the first time, and if this happens, you will see this question pop-up:
+Now press the Authorise button (highlighted on the above screenshot).
+It will take you to your web-browser:

 Select the account that you are using from the list presented.
 You might only have one account listed.
 Please click on it.
 This takes you to the confirmation page: